nus-cs2113-AY2122S2/tp/docs/UserGuide.md

     * For example, an item that cost $420 and 69 cents will be entered as `420.69`.
 * `[DATE]` refers to the date of the purchase of the expenditure.
     * Format of the date is DD/MM/YYYY.
-    * For example, `12 March 2022` will be entered as `12/03/2022`
+    * For example, `12 March 2022` will be entered as `12/03/2022`.

-For example:`add /pm cash /c Food /d Porridge /a 4.50 /t 12/03/2022` Adds a $4.50 expenditure of the description 'Porridge' that was paid in cash in March 2022 to your expenditure list. <br>
+For example:`add /pm cash /c Food /d Porridge /a 4.50 /t 12/03/2022`.
+Adds a $4.50 expenditure of food item 'Porridge' that was paid in cash in March 2022 to your expenditure list. <br>

 #### Expected Output:
 ````